A History of the World

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.Sort by title, author, format, publication date, or price »

 Between 1350 and 1750 the world reached a tipping point of global connectedness.
-In this volume of the acclaimed History of the World series, noted international scholars examine five critical geographical areas where exploration and empire building led to expanding interaction—early signals on every continent of a shrinking globe.
+In this volume of the acclaimed series A History of the World, noted international scholars examine five critical geographical areas where exploration and empire building led to expanding interaction—early signals on every continent of a shrinking globe.

 For most of human history, states and regions were connected by long-distance commerce and war, yet they developed essentially separately.
 The century after 1750 marked a major shift.
 An Emerging Modern World, fourth in the six-volume series A History of the World, charts this transformative period outside the West.